When making the switch to a plant-based and dairy-free lifestyle, it’s no secret that cheese is one of the hardest animal products to give up.

-The cream cheese spread has just the right amount of tang and is perfect on bagels or as a dip base for chips.
+The cream cheese spread has just the right amount of tang and is perfect on bagels or as a dip base for your vegan chips.

 This vegan parmesan is made from nutritional yeast, nuts, a variety of natural seeds, and Himalayan crystal salt.

 The ingredients alone are interesting, much like its taste.

 Honestly, I don’t think this tastes like actual parmesan, but it is so interestingly good.
 It’s probably that salty cheese-like flavor coupled with the right texture.

 - Tastes great!
 The original and bacon flavors are my favorites.

 - Adds a dash of interesting flavor to any meal (I love them on pasta)